myDiamondsDancing/netcomm/The_way_of_thinking.md

         lock.release()
  ```

- So, then I defined function for simulating session, where I called this two functions with `Process()`:
+ So, then I defined function for simulating session, where I called these two functions with `Process()`:
  ```python
  def compute_previous_result(n:int, nodes, edges, lock:mp.Lock) -> None:
     '''This function computes previous result for current actor.'''